groovyhippies/CSPB3308_Term-Project_Team1/README.md

 ---

 ### Vision Statement
-An interactive choose-your-own-adventure game to play when you're bored.
+An interactive choose-your-own-adventure game to play when you're bored or when the time strikes... you'll know when

 ---